datalab-org/datalab/SECURITY.md

 We will keep you updated as we work, credit you in the advisory unless you would rather we didn't, and publish a GitHub Security Advisory when a fix is released, where appropriate.
+Severity is assessed using a risk-based approach that considers how easy the vulnerability is to exploit, what data or systems are affected, how exposed the deployment is, and whether the vulnerability is already being exploited.
+Critical vulnerabilities, or those known to be actively exploited, may require emergency mitigations, faster operator notification, and emergency releases.
 If we conclude a report is not a vulnerability, we will explain why.

 *datalab* is maintained by a small academic-focused team (with commercial support